 Plaid Blazer with Leather Trousers Outfit Idea

 Instead of a blazer, another possibility is to pair them with a classic twinset or variations of a twinset.
-The outfit idea in the photos below shows a monochromatic look with a faux twinset.
+The outfit idea below shows a monochromatic look with a faux twinset.
 Of course, you can go for a pop of color.
-The post at the link, for instance, is and example of white leather trousers paired with a faux twinset with in navy and pink.
+For instance, white leather trousers paired with a faux twinset in navy and pink.

 Try an American Classic look